unnsse/unnsse.io/content/posts/typelevel_weather_10032024.md

 This article shares my experience creating an HTTP service using the Typelevel stack, in particular, [http4s](https://http4s.org/), [cats](https://typelevel.org/cats/), [cats-effect](https://typelevel.org/cats-effect/), and [circe](https://circe.github.io/circe/).
 The service retrieves real-time weather information based on latitude and longitude passed to an HTTP GET endpoint.
-It also provides a high-level overview of how to leverage Typelevel projects to quickly set up a semi-production-ready JSON parsing HTTP service, with integration tests and logging.
+It also provides a high-level overview of how to leverage Typelevel projects to quickly set up a semi-production-ready JSON parsing HTTP service with integration tests and logging.

 # 2.0 Acceptance Criteria